Skip to content

 Application deadlines vary from term to term but are typically about 4 weeks prior to the term start date.
 We highly recommend you submit your application as soon as possible within your admissions cycle.

-FAFSA® is the Free Application for Federal Student Aid — a form you will complete to determine eligibility for categories of government-based student aid such as work-study jobs, grants, and scholarships (neither of which require repayment) as well as loans (which need to be repaid).
+FAFSA is the Free Application for Federal Student Aid.
+It is a form you complete so that schools can determine your eligibility for government-based student aid such as work-study jobs, grants, scholarships (which do not require repayment), and loans.
 Sallie Mae loans are private loans offered through the Sallie Mae Bank or a lender partner.
+Private loans are based on your credit and have different repayment terms than FAFSA loans backed by the federal government.

-Your first step toward application is to create a free online account here.
+Your first step toward application is to create a free online account.
 Click here to read more about how to apply.

-Licensure pass rates are among the highest in the state of Kentucky, and surpass the national average.
+Licensure pass rates are among the highest in the state of Kentucky, and surpass the state average.

-UK’s B.A. in Social Work graduates have the highest licensing pass rates in Kentucky for first-time test-takers.
+UK’s B.A. in Social Work graduates have licensing pass rates higher than the average in Kentucky for first-time test-takers.

 The University of Kentucky is dedicated to improving people’s lives through excellence in education, research and creative work, service, and health care.
 Learn more about our mission here.

 The University of Kentucky is regularly listed in many “top” or “best of” categories by national publications or organizations, including U.S. News & World Report, National Research Council, and Military Times.
-See more rankings here.
+See more rankings on our National Rankings page.

 The University of Kentucky is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters, and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, call 404-679-4500, or visit (www.sacscoc.org) for questions about the accreditation of the University of Kentucky.